louisliuwei/FPGA-Design-Flow-using-Vivado/lab5.md

 3. Select the *Open Implemented Design* option and click **OK**.

-4. Click Yes if you are prompted to close the synthesized design.
+4. Click *Yes* if you are prompted to close the synthesized design.

-### Generate a timing summary report
+#### Generate a timing summary report

-1. In the Flow Navigator, under Implementation > Open Implemented Design, click Report Timing Summary.
+1. Select **Flow Navigator > IMPLEMENTATION > Open Implemented Design > Report Timing Summary**.

-2. Click OK to generate the report using the default settings.
+2. Click **OK** to generate the report using the default settings.

-   The Design Timing Summary window opens at the bottom in the Timing tab.
+   The *Design Timing Summary* window opens at the bottom in the Timing tab.

    Note that failing timing paths are indicated in red.